-We may need financing in order to fund all or part of our capital requirements to sustain our growth, to develop our marketing and commercial capabilities, to in-license or acquire approved products, to meet our compliance obligations with various rules and regulations to which we are subject, and to conduct research and development activities related to our products.
-However, our business performance may prevent us from generating enough cash-flow to meet our obligations and the market conditions may also prevent us from having access to the public market in the future at the times or in the amounts necessary.
+We may need financing in order to fund all or part of our capital requirements to sustain our growth, to develop our marketing and commercial capabilities, and to in-license or acquire approved products.
+Our business performance may prevent us from generating enough cash-flow to achieve our business plan and the market conditions may also prevent us from having access to the public market in the future at the times or in the amounts necessary.
 Therefore, there can be no guarantee that we will be able to continue to raise additional capital by way of public or private offerings in the future.
-In such a case, we would have to use other means of financing, such as entering into private financing or, with the consent of Marathon, credit agreements, the terms and conditions of which may not be favorable to us.
-In addition, the issuance and sale of substantial amounts of equity, or other securities, or the perception that such issuances and sales may occur could adversely affect the market price of our Common Shares.
+In addition, the conditions precedent to have access to the third and fourth tranches under the Marathon Credit Agreement based on its current terms are not met, and therefore, unless an amendment to the Marathon Credit Agreement is entered into with Marathon, there is no ability to access these tranches.
+In such a case, we would have to use other means of financing, such as entering into private financing or, with the consent of Marathon, incur additional debt, the terms and conditions of which may not be favorable to us.
+We currently have no arranged sources of financing available to us.
+The issuance and sale of substantial amounts of equity, or other securities, or the perception that such issuances and sales may occur could adversely affect the market price of our Common Shares.